yoctoproject/poky/documentation/brief-yoctoprojectqs/brief-yoctoprojectqs.rst

 ================

-Now that you have experienced using the Yocto Project, you might be asking yourself "What now?"
+Now that you have experienced using the Yocto Project, you might be asking yourself "What now?".
 The Yocto Project has many sources of information including the website, wiki pages, and user manuals:

 -  **Website:** The :yocto_home:`Yocto Project Website <>` provides